 Bodhrán-making became a cottage industry.
 In 1978, I joined the fraternity known as The Bodhrán Makers.
-An bodhrán was promoted by Seán O’Riada in his arrangements for Ceoltoiri Cualann, who later became the Chieftains, and was preferred by Sean to the snare drum used in the ceili bands.
+An bodhrán was promoted by Seán O’Riada in his arrangements for Ceoltóirí Chualann, who later became The Chieftains, and was preferred by Seán to the snare drum used in the céilí bands.

 The word bodhrán could also mean deafner, possibly as the wren boys used it to make a lot of noise.
-According to John B the wren boys sometimes added flattened pennies to the sides to make a jingle and hence the name tambourine.
-It was also called the bourine.
+According to John B the wren boys sometimes added flattened pennies to the sides to make a jingle and hence the name bourine, short for tambourine.

-There are reasons for this attitude.
-The bodhrán seems easy to play; to the non-musician who wants to be thought of as a musician, the bodhrán seems an easily acquired passport into a select company.
-Or it may be that he perceives the music as an entertainment which everyone may, or should, join in.
+The bodhrán seems easy to play.
+To the non-musician who wants to be thought of as a musician, the bodhrán would appear to be an easily acquired passport into a select company.
+Or it may be that he perceives the music as an entertainment with which everyone may, or should, join in.
 Whatever the motivation, the results are sometimes dreadful; a piano accordion, for example, accompanied by a battering of four or five aspiring bodhrán players, all producing personal variations on what they think is the beat is hardly likely to be music.

 On the other hand the bodhrán can give a good lift to a session or to solo playing.
-The combination of the flute and bodhrán is a well tried one and many flute players like a good bodhrán accompaniment.
+The combination of the Irish flute and bodhrán is a well-tried one and many flute players like a good bodhrán accompaniment.

-To finish off, a researcher friend of mine was researching the word bodhrán and believes that it comes from the Irish word borranaigh, which means anger or aggravate.
-Relate this to winnowing i.e. the separating of the wheat from the chaff.
+To finish off, a researcher friend of mine was researching the word bodhrán and believes that it comes from the Irish word bodhraigh, which means anger or aggravate.
+Relate this to winnowing, the separating of the wheat from the chaff.
 As the wheat bounced against the skin, the wheat is agitated and the chaff separates.
 So the agricultural tool used to perform this operation could well be called a bodhrán.

 So there you have it.
-I’ve searched library’s and the web, but from what I can gather it is all speculation.
-This, in my professional opinion, is the most likely history of the Bodhrán.
+A brief history of the bodhran.
+Though much information is speculation, this, in my professional opinion, is the most likely history of the bodhran.